Here's A Little Bit About Me

 I’ve had hard times

-- In business and in life.
-I often tell the story about the dark days after I took over the agents' association on the west coast.
+In business and in life, I often tell the story about the dark days after I took over the agents' association on the west coast.
 It was going broke.
 And, as a father of five, I was in a panic.
-Fortunately, for me, for my family, and the association, I found the marketing mentor to help me turn that around.

-- After that, everything grew.
+After that, everything grew.

-- Then, boom.
+Then, boom.
 The recession hit.
 Just as we launched.

-- But, again, I found a mentor.
+But, again, I found a mentor.
 Someone who had already scaled and sold two software companies.
 He helped guide me through a few very difficult years.

-- Then, my wife and I moved to the remote foothills of the Sonoran Desert.
+After that, my wife and I moved to the remote foothills of the Sonoran Desert.
 I was ready for some peace and quiet.
 (And, by the way, I found it!)

 I care enough to be critical

-- You'll find advocates of the agency system who will readily say, 'This is the best system in the world.
-I've heard predictions about it's demise for decades, but that will never happen!'
+You'll find advocates of the agency system who will readily say, “This is the best system in the world.
+I've heard predictions about its demise for decades, but that will never happen!”

-- I think that's naive.
+I think that's naive.
 The past is not the future.

-- Conditions are ripe for that to happen again.
+Conditions are ripe for that to happen again.

 I’m not just ‘Mr. Insurance Marketing.’